 Burglary is typically defined as the unlawful entry into almost any structure (not just a home or business) with the intent to commit any crime inside (not just theft/larceny).
 No physical breaking and entering is required; the offender may simply trespass through an open door.
 Unlike robbery, which involves the use of force or fear to obtain another person's property, there is usually no victim present during a burglary.

 The crime of burglary has been around for centuries.
 It originally developed under the common law, but states have incorporated the basic idea of burglary into their penal codes, albeit with some slight modifications.
 For instance, under the common law definition of burglary, the crime had to take place in the dwelling house of another at night.
 Most states have subsequently broadened the definition of burglary to include both businesses and illegal entries made during the day.

-Burglary laws developed to safeguard people's homes and to prevent violence, not to protect against theft.
-Other laws criminalize the taking of property; instead, burglary laws are meant to preserve the sanctity of a dwelling and to shield residents from harmful encounters with burglars in their house.
+Burglary laws were developed to safeguard people's homes and to prevent violence, not to protect against theft.
+Other laws criminalize the taking of property; instead, burglary laws are meant to preserve the sanctity of a dwelling and to shield residents from harmful encounters with burglars in their houses.

 The Elements of a Burglary